llyda/BABY/README.md

 - Can an Artificial Intelligence be creative?
 - Is is possible to change the type of influence by shifting the content of the influencer within the same context?

--BABY: does understand once it's influenced
+- BABY: does understand once it's influenced
--BABY: does not undertand without influence
+- BABY: does not undertand without influence
--BABY: influences based on influencers
+- BABY: influences based on influencers

 - Will BABY be able to learn the "language of influence" to know how to restructure and transform information into poetic computation?